PHPirates/evince_dbus/readme.rst

 Backward search example
 -----------------------
-* For a backward search example, execute in a terminal ``./evince_backward_search main.pdf "~/.local/share/JetBrains/Toolbox/apps/PyCharm-P/ch-0/183.4886.43/bin/pycharm.sh --line %l %f"`` of course changing the path to your PyCharm.
+* For a backward search example, change the path to your PyCharm executable in ``evince_backward_search.py`` and run the file.
 * While that is running, open ``main.pdf``.
 * Hold <kbd>Ctrl</kbd> and click in the document, then PyCharm should open ``main.tex`` and focus on the right line.